Best Prepaid Internet Options

 Light Bulb

-Limited data might be okay if you’ll be using the internet occasionally after work to check email, the news, and social media, but if you’ll be using it all day to work remotely you will need to spring for a higher priced plan.
+Limited data might be okay if you use the internet occasionally after work to check email, the news, and social media.
+Still, if you use it all day to work remotely, you must spring for a higher-priced plan.

-The advantage to prepaid plans is that you aren’t locked into a particular plan.
-So if you sign up for a plan with too little data, try a different plan next month.
+The advantage of prepaid plans is that you aren’t locked into a particular plan.
+So, if you sign up for a plan with too little data, try a different plan next month.

-For context, keep in mind that streaming video and downloading video games use the most data.
+For context, remember that streaming video and downloading video games use the most data.
 Sending emails, browsing the internet, shopping online, and messaging your friends on social media doesn’t use much data.
 But streaming an hour of your favorite show in HD will eat up 3 GB.
-If you watch one hour of HD content per day, that’s 90 GB in a month!
-Switching to SD quality video will save you a lot of data—but it still uses nearly 1 GB per hour.
+If you watch one hour of HD content daily, that’s 90 GB in a month!
+Switching to SD-quality video will save you a lot of data—but it still uses nearly 1 GB per hour.

-Video conferencing can use 1–3 GB/hour, depending on how many people are in the conference room and what your settings are.
-Turning off your camera minimizes data usage, as does switching to the lowest quality video.
+Video conferencing can use 1–3 GB/hour, depending on how many people are in the conference room and your video settings.
+Turning off your camera minimizes data usage, as does switching to the lowest-quality video.

 Our verdict

-If you made an unexpected move or you just need instant internet—without the hassle of credit checks or long term contracts—prepaid internet might be a good option.
-It’s sometimes a few bucks more than internet plans with a long term contract, but it’s flexible, easy to self-install, and can be up and running quickly.
+If you made an unexpected move or need instant internet—without the hassle of credit checks or long-term contracts—prepaid internet might be a good option.
+It’s sometimes a few bucks more than internet plans with a long-term contract, but it’s flexible, easy to self-install, and can be up and running quickly.
 And once you’ve settled into a new town and the cable guy finally comes out, you can cancel your prepaid plan pronto—without any fees.

 Most prepaid plans have limited speed.
-Download speeds around 25 Mbps are common.
-Cox’s StraightUp Internet is one of the best prepaid plans we’ve found.
+Download speeds of around 25 Mbps are typical.
+Cox’s StraightUp Internet is one of the best-prepaid plans we’ve found.

-If you don’t care if it’s prepaid and just need contract free internet, CenturyLink is a good option.
+CenturyLink is a good option if you don’t care if it’s prepaid and needs contract-free internet.
 CenturyLink’s plans will give you the fastest available speeds in your area (up to 100 Mbps in some places) without requiring you to sign a contract.

 Check out available internet plans in your area.